warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

     ```
     This ID will be used in the next steps, referenced as `<keychain-id>`.

 ### 1.3.
-Add a Keychain Party
+Add a Keychain Writer

-A Keychain Party is an account that can write Keychain results (public keys and signatures) to the chain.
-The Keychain Parties list is essentially an allowlist of accounts that can interact on behalf of the Keychain.
+A Keychain Writer is an account that can write Keychain results (public keys and signatures) to the chain.
+The Keychain Writers list is essentially an allowlist of accounts that can interact on behalf of the Keychain.

-To add a Keychain Party, take these steps:
+To add a Keychain Writer, take these steps:

-1. Initiate a `MsgAddKeychainParty` transaction by running the following command:
+1. Initiate a `MsgAddKeychainWriter` transaction by running the following command:

     ```bash
-    wardend keys add my-keychain-party
+    wardend keys add my-keychain-writer
     ```

 2. The output will be similar to the following:

     ```bash
     - address: warden18my6wqsrf5ek85znp8x202wwyg8rw4fqhy54k2
-      name: my-keychain-party
+      name: my-keychain-writer
       pubkey: '{"@type":"/cosmos.crypto.secp256k1.PubKey","key":"A2cECb3ziw5/LzUBUZIChyek3bnGQv/PSXHAH28xd9/Q"}'
       type: local